rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 #### Create BMI
 Do NBA players have similar BMIs?
 $$BMI = \frac{mass (kg)}{(height (m))^2}$$
 Typically this measurement is not useful for atheletes because it does not distinguish fat weight from muscle weight.
-[Note](https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator).
+[Note on BMI](https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator).

 We have height in cm and mass in pounds, so to convert it I will use the formula:
 $$BMI = \frac{mass (lbs) / 2.2}{(height (cm)/100)^2}$$